pranotipohokar/Crypto-Tool/README.md

 # Crypto-Tool
-Cryptography Tool
+A Cryptography Tool

-This is an application tool for implementing user specified Cryptography algorithm.
+This is an Application tool for implementing user-specified Cryptography algorithms.